microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 **Note:** Because of the potential for "open-ended" searches with `_include` and `_revinclude`, the number of returned results with these search parameters is limited to 100 items on the FHIR service.

-1. Using the FHIR Search collection in Postman, search for `PractitionerRole` including the `Practitioner` Resource in the result to reduce calls to the server.
-Discover all `PractitionerRoles` for an Organization using reverse include.
-For more examples of include and reverse include search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.
+1. Using the FHIR Search collection imported into Postman in Challenge-01, search for `PractitionerRole` including the `Practitioner` Resource in the result to reduce calls to the server.
+Discover all `PractitionerRoles` for an Organization using `_revinclude`.
+For more examples of searches with the `_include` and `_revinclude` parameters, please see the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.

 ## Step 6 - Defining a Custom Search parameter